 - Ben Franklin began publishing Poor Richard’s Almanac (1732)

-- The first games of the new National Hockey League were played, with teams that included the Montreal Canadiens (1917)
+- The first games of the National Hockey League were played, with four teams in total, all based in Canada—since then, the league has grown to include 31 teams across North America (1917)

 - The BBC World Service began broadcasting as the BBC Empire Service (1932)